Disturbed (band): Indestructible (2007–2009)

-Asylum and The Lost Children (2010–2011)
+Asylum, The Lost Children and hiatus (2009–2011)

 In an interview in July 2009, with FaceCulture, Draiman stated that the DVD would be "chronicling the past decade of Disturbed's existence.
 It's meant to show our growth over the course of the decade."
 He also talked more about the fifth album: "A couple of [song riffs] that Danny has come up with are really amazing.
 But they're just little pieces...it's not even in two-three part progression [yet]."
 A few months later on March 23, 2010, the band released a reissue of their debut album, The Sickness, with the B-side tracks "God of the Mind" and "A Welcome Burden", updated artwork, as well as remastering and remixing the track list.
 It was also available for the first time in vinyl format.
 On February 26, 2010, Harmonix announced a second Disturbed pack for download on the Rock Band music store, containing the 2010 remastered versions of "Voices", "The Game", and "Meaning of Life".

 The band entered the studio in Chicago in early 2010 to begin recording their fifth album, planning on a release that summer.
 Guitarist Dan Donegan stated that the band had written around 15–18 songs.
 It was later confirmed that the title of the album would be Asylum.
 The band released a cover of heavy metal band Judas Priest's song "Living After Midnight" for the Metal Hammer Presents...
 Tribute to British Steel album.
 On April 20, 2010, roughly two months after they entered the studio, Disturbed announced that they had finished recording the album, and were ready to begin mixing it in Los Angeles, California.
 As they did with their last album Indestructible, Disturbed stated that they self-produced Asylum.
 The band announced that Asylum would be released on August 31, 2010.
 On July 9, 2010, the track listing was revealed on the band's official website.
 Asylum debuted at number one on the Billboard 200.
 Asylum was Disturbed's fourth consecutive studio album to debut on top of the charts, an achievement only earned by two other bands: Metallica and Dave Matthews Band.